Discrimination and its impact on mental wellbeing

 Transphobia: Means discrimination towards people who are transgender, genderqueer or don’t follow traditional gender norms.

-- Homo/bi/transphobia is a big issue for LGBTIQA+ people.
-Fortunately, this community and their allies have taken big steps towards fighting for equality in areas like marriage, employment, housing, health and protection from abuse.
+Homo/bi/transphobia is a big issue for LGBTIQA+ people.
+Fortunately, big steps have been taken towards fighting for equality in areas like marriage, employment, housing, health and protection from abuse.

 Discrimination towards LGBTIQA+ people can be overt or subtle.
 Here are some examples: